 Lower School and Upper School Community Meetings are held monthly and are designed to foster a sense of community by bringing students and teachers together in Tavormina Hall.
 Announcements, upcoming events, the results of school sporting events, and individual student accomplishments are reported at this time.
 We also highlight the children’s achievements outside of school, so that they may be recognized before their peers.

 This beloved school-wide tradition happens in the fall and spring sports season.

 Winter Festivities: Ice Skating Party & Ben's Bells

 On the last day of school before the December vacation, the school community comes together for an ice skating party.
-TSS covers the costs of transportation and rink rental; students can bring their own skates or wear skates provided by the facility.
 It’s a wonderful way to play, have fun, and celebrate before the winter break.